microsoft/BotBuilder-V3/Connector/Direct Line.md

 The Direct Line API does not store messages indefinitely.
 Your client application must pick them up quickly before they are deleted.

+See the Direct Line REST API reference [here](/sdkreference/restapi-directline/)